Nominalism in Metaphysics

 For Lewis possible worlds are maximal sums of spatiotemporally related objects.
 A sum of spatiotemporally related objects is maximal if and only if nothing that is not part of the sum is spatiotemporally related to any part of the sum in question.
 Since sums of spatiotemporally related objects are sums of concrete objects, and sums of concrete objects are concrete objects, Lewisian possible worlds are concrete objects. ,

-Another nominalistic theory about possible worlds has been developed by David Armstrong.
+Another theory of possible worlds has been developed by David Armstrong.
 Armstrong has an actualist combinatorialist theory of possibility, according to which what is possible is determined by appropriate combinations of actual elements (particulars and universals).
 The basic notion in Armstrong's theory of possibility and possible worlds is that of an atomic state of affairs.
 A state of affairs brings together a particular and a universal (if the universal is a property), or some particulars and a universal (if the universal is a relation).

 These elements (particulars and universals) define a range of combinations, some of them actualised, some not.
 These combinations must respect the form of states of affairs (thus Aristotle's being wise is an actualised combination, Aristotle's being a general is an unactualised combination, and wisdom's being Aristotle does not respect the form of states of affairs and so does not fall in the range of combinations defined by particulars and universals).
 The possible atomic states of affairs are the combinations of particulars and universals which respect the form of states of affairs.
 The merely possible atomic states of affairs are the recombinations of particulars and universals, i.e. those combinations which do not actually occur, like Aristotle's being a general.
 Possible worlds are, for Armstrong, conjunctions of possible atomic states of affairs (1989, 47, 48).